• Skip to primary navigation

 • DOUGH:

-• In the bowl of an electric mixer, whisk the paste with milk until smooth, then whisk in the egg.
+• With an electric mixer, mix the paste with the milk until it is smooth using the whisk attachment, then mix in in the egg.
 Add flour and yeast and mix on low speed with the paddle attachment until all the flour is incorporated, about 2 minutes.
-Let sit for 15 minutes.
+Let it rest for 15 minutes.

-• Add the sugar and salt and mix on medium-low speed for 5 minutes, then add softened butter, 1 tablespoon at a time until incorporated and continue to mix for an additional 5 minutes, scraping down sides as needed.
+• Add the sugar and salt and mix on medium-low speed for 5 minutes, then add 4 tablespoons of butter, a little at a time until incorporated and continue to mix for an additional 5 minutes.

-• Transfer dough to a lightly floured surface, it will be sticky.
-Knead briefly to form a ball and place in a lightly greased bowl.
-Cover with plastic wrap and let rise in a warm place until doubled, about 1 hour.
+• Transfer the dough to a lightly floured surface, it will be sticky.
+Knead briefly to form into a ball and place in a lightly greased bowl.
+Cover with plastic wrap and let it rise in a warm place until doubled, about 1 hour.

-• Grease a 9-inch round cake pan with tall sides.
-Transfer dough to lightly floured surface and press gently to remove the air.
+• Grease a 9-inch round cake pan.
+Transfer the dough to a lightly floured surface and press gently to remove the air.
 Pat and stretch to form an 8 inch by 9 inch rectangle.
-With the short side facing you, cut dough into 4 equal strips and cut each strip into 3 equal pieces.
-Work with one piece at a time and press it into an 4 inch by 2 inch strip.
+Cut the dough into 4 equal strips and cut each strip into 3 equal pieces.
+Work with one piece at a time and press it into strip about 4 inches by 2 inches.
 Starting at one end roll each strip into a tight cylinder.
 Place seam side down in prepared pan, pointing inward.
 Place 10 around the pan and 2 in the center.

 • Cover with plastic wrap and let rise until doubled, about 1 hour.